Your guide to the best beaches in the Cape Verde islands

 In the west of the island, a bumpy two-hour ride will land you in Tarrafal, a beautiful stretch of black sand which offers swimming most of the time.
 You might have to share the sands with salted fish, drying out before being transported.
 You can snorkel or dive, take a fishing trip or watch the fish eagles swoop for their lunch; a magical experience.

-Tarrafal Beach, Santiago Island, Cape Verde © Caroline Granycome - Flickr Creative Commons
+Tarrafal Beach, Santiago Island, Cape Verde © Caroline Granycome - Flickr CC BY-SA 2.0

 Another island, another Tarrafal.
 This time it's on Santiago, the most populous of the islands.
 Beach lovers can join the locals on the capital Praia's modest beaches but it's best to head north to Tarrafal where fishermen and sunbathers share a golden arc of white sand.
 You can snorkel, dive, swim, fish and surf in this northern part of Santiago.